dmerejkowsky/blog/content/en/post/0095-my-blogging-flow-part-1-under-the-hood.md

 * Hugo is easy to install (just one binary)
 * Its documentation is complete and easy to follow
 * I no longer had to setup `php` on my server.
 Just a few lines of `nginx` configuration was enough.
 * Plus it is ridiculously *fast*.
-More than one hundred pages in less than one second.
+It can build more than one hundred pages in less than one second.

 To work, Hugo need a *theme*.
 A Hugo theme is made of various *templates*, which control how the HTML gets produced, and some *static files* (like CSS or images) that needs to be copied along the generated files.